-eCardiacRehab builds on and is informed by previously published work from the CONCARDPCI study (over 3000 patients enrolled), including a systematic review on modes of e-Health delivery in secondary prevention programmes for patients with coronary artery disease (CAD), qualitative studies, and quantitative studies.
+Substantial preparative work has been made, and the development of the eCardiacRehab is informed by published work from our CONCARDPCI study (3400 patients enrolled), including a systematic review on modes of eHealth delivery in secondary prevention programmes for patients with coronary artery disease, qualitative interview studies, and quantitative studies.

-This innovative eCardiacRehab can meet the rehabilitation needs of large patient groups, regardless of their access to traditional place-based CR. eCardiacRehab is a digital CR programme aimed at strengthening patients’ self-management with regards to lifestyle changes, rehabilitation and prevention of CAD.
-Patients will be offered eCardiacRehab after referral from a doctor. eCardiacRehab will be accessible via a secure (safety level 4) and password-protected internet site for use on a computer, smartphone or tablet.
+The innovative eCardiacRehab can meet the rehabilitation needs of large patient groups, regardless of their access to traditional place-based CR. eCardiacRehab is a person-centred eHealth programme moving health services from hospital to home aimed at guiding patients’ self-management and prevention of coronary artery disease.
+Patients will be offered eCardiacRehab after referral from a physician. eCardiacRehab will be accessible via a secure (safety level 4) and password-protected internet site for use on a computer, smartphone or tablet.
 We work closely with the section for eHealth and Helse Vest IKT in development of the digital solution.
-In addition, the solution provides secure digital communication between patient and healthcare provider.
+In addition, eCardiacRehab provides secure digital communication between patient and healthcare provider.

 eCardiacRehab has the potential to improve interaction and collaboration between primary and secondary care, modernise and digitalise work processes, and to develop more coherent and tailored patient pathways.
+All of which are focus areas in the national eHealth strategy (Nasjonal e-helsestrategi 2017-2022) and the Helse Vest strategy to develop the patient’s healthcare services (Helse2035).
 Furthermore, eCardiacRehab will reduce the variation in quality and availability of CR and improve patient pathways.